EstelleRoges/FrontendMentor-FAQ-component/README.md

 ### What I learned

 A lot!
-First, the <details> tag.
+First, the "details" tag.
 That blew my mind.
 Today, everything is "made easier" because of frameworks and all but the good ol' HTML/CSS duo is still pretty powerful!
-The <picture> tag was also a cool thing to hear about!
+The "picture" tag was also a cool thing to hear about!
 I don't think it's a surprise to say that the pictures were a pain in the neck...always moving in the wrong places!
 Ugh... well...that made me practice CSS a lot, so that's cool.